-Since its 2005 inception, through multiple Formula 1 championship wins and into the next phase of Red Bull Racing's growth, one man has been charged with directing the efforts of our hugely talented teams at the trackside and at our Milton Keynes factory – Christian Horner.
+Since Red Bull Racing’s 2005 inception, through the glory years of multiple Formula 1 championship wins and the tougher times of the early hybrid era of the sport and right upon to the current time, with the Team embarking on an exciting new era, one man has been charged with directing the efforts of our hugely talented teams of engineers, mechanics and drivers – Christian Horner.

 Christian’s path to the top rung of the Formula One management ladder began behind the wheel, as a talented young racer.
-However, after stints in Formula Renault, British F3 and Formula 2, Christian realised his skills lay not in the cockpit of a racing car but at the helm of a team itself, and in the following years he built his own Arden International race team into a junior motorsport powerhouse.
+However, after stints in Formula Renault, British F3 and Formula 2, the young motorsports enthusiast realised that his skills lay not in the cockpit of a racing car but at the helm of a team itself and over the course of the years that followed he built the Arden International race team he founded into a junior motorsport powerhouse.

-He guided the squad to three consecutive Drivers' and Team Championships, a record remarkable enough to bring him to the attention of Red Bull owner Dietrich Mateschitz, and when the drinks company took the radical step of setting up its own Formula One team for the 2005 season, it turned to Horner to run the operation.
+Three consecutive International Formula 3000 team championships from 2002-2004 as well as Drivers’ titles in 2003 and 2004, marked Christian out as a motorsport manager capable of both building a ruthlessly efficient squad and also identifying exceptional driving talent.
+These achievements caught the attention of Red Bull owner Dietrich Mateschitz, and when the Austrian company took the radically different step of setting up its own Formula One team for the 2005 season, it turned to Horner to run the operation.

-Over the next four seasons, Christian worked assiduously to assemble a team capable of challenging for major honours.
-The recruitment of Adrian Newey as Chief Technical Officer was the most obvious coup, but the policy of placing the right people in the right positions was applied across the team, and by the start of the 2009 campaign the team was ideally placed to make a serious challenge.
+The recruitment of Adrian Newey as Chief Technical Officer at the end of the 2006 season was the most obvious coup, but the policy of placing the right people in the right positions was applied across the team, and by the start of the 2009 campaign the Team was ideally placed to make a serious challenge.

 The team took its first win, and its first 1-2 victory, at the Chinese Grand Prix in 2009.
 From there the floodgates opened.
-Six wins and second place in the Constructors' Championship in 2009 became nine victories and Team and Drivers' title winners in 2010.
-Three more double crowns followed over the next three campaigns, putting the team in an exclusive club of just three teams to take four or more constructors' titles consecutively.
+Six wins and second place overall in the Constructors' Championship in 2009 increased to nine victories and Team and Drivers' title winners in 2010.
+Three more double crowns followed over the next three campaigns and the team remains one of just four teams in the history of F1 to have scored four consecutive Constructors’ titles.

 The 2014 season, however, began a period of transition for the team as the sport introduced hybrid, turbocharged 1.6 litre power units.
-The shift put the team at a distinct power disadvantage and over the next three seasons success came intermittently.
+The switch put the team at a distinct power disadvantage and over the following seasons success came intermittently.